unahouExosite/docs/portals/README.md

 `PUT /api/portals/v1/themes/{themeid}`

-The post body needs to be json encoded.
+The post body needs to be JSON encoded.

 ### Delete theme

 `DELETE /api/portals/v1/themes/{themeid}`

 When deleting the current default theme the exosite system theme will be applied to the domain.

-### List client-models
+### List client models

 `GET /api/portals/v1/client-models/`

-### Create client-model
+### Create client model

 `POST /api/portals/v1/client-models/`

-The post body needs to be json encoded and at least include the required fields:
+The post body needs to be JSON encoded and at least include the required fields:

 * friendly
 * name
 * cloneRID

-### Get client-model
+### Get client model

 `GET /api/portals/v1/client-models/{vendor}/{name}`

-### Update client-model
+### Update client model

 `PUT /api/portals/v1/client-models/{vendor}/{name}`

-The post body needs to be json encoded.
+The post body needs to be JSON encoded.

-### Delete client-model
+### Delete client model

 `DELETE /api/portals/v1/client-models/{vendor}/{name}`

-When deleting the current default client-model the exosite system client-model will be applied to the domain.
+When deleting the current default client model the exosite system client model will be applied to the domain.

-## FileSystem
+## File System

 ### Append to a directory